 Hypoxia is generally recognized initially by pulse oximetry.
 Patients should have the following:

-A chest x-ray (eg, to assess for pneumonia, pleural effusion, pneumothorax, or atelectasis)
+A chest x-ray (eg, to assess for pneumonia, pleural effusion, pneumothorax, heart failure, or atelectasis)

 ECG (to assess for arrhythmia or ischemia)